MicrosoftDocs/Viva/Viva/engage/file-storage.md

 - MET150
 - MOE150
 - YAE150
-description: "Where files are stored in Yammer depends on whether or not the network is using Microsoft 365 connected groups."
+description: "Where files are stored in Viva Engage depends on whether or not the network is using Microsoft 365 connected groups."
 ---

-# Yammer file storage overview
+# Viva Engage file storage overview

-As of May 2019, Yammer is rolling out changes to file storage for files uploaded to Yammer in Microsoft 365 connected Yammer groups.
-Formerly, all files uploaded to Yammer were stored in Yammer cloud storage.
-Once your organization gets these changes, all new files uploaded through Yammer in Microsoft 365 connected Yammer groups will be stored in the group's default SharePoint document library.
-These files can still be accessed from within Yammer.
+As of May 2019, Viva Engage is rolling out changes to file storage for files uploaded to Viva Engage in Microsoft 365 connected Viva Engage groups.
+Formerly, all files uploaded to Viva Engage were stored in Viva Engage cloud storage.
+Once your organization gets these changes, all new files uploaded through Viva Engage in Microsoft 365 connected Viva Engage groups will be stored in the group's default SharePoint document library.
+These files can still be accessed from within Viva Engage.

-For information about using Yammer files stored in SharePoint, see the following topics:
+For information about using Viva Engage files stored in SharePoint, see the following topics:

 - [Where are my Yammer files stored?](https://support.office.com/article/how-do-i-tell-where-my-yammer-files-are-being-stored-fadfdefa-e00d-40b6-94cb-a9ddb171a443)